Frankazo/the-shoppies/README.md

 Remove a nominee from the nomination list

 Technical requirements
-Search results should come from OMDB's API (free API key: http://www.omdbapi.com/apikey.aspx).
-Each search result should list at least its title, year of release and a button to nominate that film.
+Search results should come from [OMDB's API](http://www.omdbapi.com/apikey.aspx) Each search result should list at least its title, year of release and a button to nominate that film.
 Updates to the search terms should update the result list Movies in search results can be added and removed from the nomination list.